-Smith Museum of Stained Glass Windows in Chicago's Navy Pier
+Smith Museum of Stained Glass Windows at Chicago's Navy Pier is NOW CLOSED

 The collection grew steadily, but EB was eager to display these luminous pieces so others could enjoy them.
 Finally, in 1994 the Smiths had the opportunity to mount an exhibit at O'Hare Airport.
 "The airport wanted art for the international terminal, something to fill those long empty corridors," explains Achilles.
 The passengers liked it.
 "It was something different and it made it easier for people to enjoy themselves walking through."
 In fact, these 45 pieces became so popular that they are still there today.